 (b.
 1979, Rennebu)

-Heidi Skjerve is a versatile vocalist working in the field of jazz, contemporary music, traditional Norwegian folk music, improvised music and theater.
+Heidi Skjerve is a versatile vocalist working in the field of jazz, contemporary music, traditional Norwegian folk music and improvised music.
 Besides working as a performing artist and composer, she also teaches jazz vocals at Department of Music at NTNU in Trondheim.

 As a composer Skjerve writes music for her own band projects.
 She has also composed and arranged music for large ensembles such as the Norwegian Air Force Band, NTNU jazz ensemble, choirs and chamber ensembles such as TSO Horse D’Age (small sinfonietta), string quartet, brass quintet and more.